timmyhall/P3-frontend-nanodegree-arcade-game/README.md

-# Welcome to my version of the classic arcade game Frogger!
+# My version of the classic arcade game Frogger!

-Built classic arcade game Frogger using Javascript and the provided art assets files and game engine file from Udacity's Gitub repository.
+Built classic arcade game Frogger using Javascript and the provided art asset's files and game engine file from Udacity.

 ### Steps to build game